Trinity Bible College and Graduate School: History

+The property was purchased for $1 and was considered a miracle at that time, and promoted for years after in capital campaigns which claimed they were "building on a miracle".

+The school primarily offers instruction in Biblical studies, with programs in business, intercultural studies, ministry, teacher education, and music.

 In 2014, Trinity introduced its first graduate degree program, a Master of Arts in Missional Leadership.
 Its graduate school has since expanded to offer two other MAs: Rural Ministries and Global Theology.
 In March 2019, Trinity was approved to offer a research PhD in Practical Theology.

 Trinity Bible College and Graduate School is accredited by Association for Biblical Higher Education.

+Trinity Bible College has produced several notable pastors and evangelists worldwide.